auraphp/Aura.Signal/README.md

 Signal Inheritance
 ------------------

-If a class sends a signal, and no handler has been set for it, then the manager will do nothing.
+If a class sends a signal, and no handler has been set for it, then the `Manager` will do nothing.
 However, if a handler has been set for a parent class, and one of its child classes sends a signal handled for the parent, the `Manager` will handle that signal for the child as well.

 For example, if we have these two classes, and call `doSomethingElse()` on each of them ...